paulserraino/paulserraino.com/_posts/2014-11-1-objective-notes-oop.markdown

 categories: ios
 ---

-For the past two weeks or so i've been teaching myself how to development ios applications.
-So far, i've found Objective C to be a bit tricky at times.
-It's syntax is verbose and at first, it feels as if it's just brute force memorization.
-I'm begining to realize (thankfully) that it's not all memorization.
+For the past two weeks or so i’ve been teaching myself how to development ios applications.
+So far, i’ve found Objective C to be a bit tricky at times.
+It’s syntax is verbose and at first, it feels as if it’s just brute force memorization.
+I’m beginning to realize (thankfully) that it’s not all memorization.
 The language is structured in a beautiful way, it just takes some time to get used to the syntax.
-I've decided to share my notes with everyone, in an effort to pass on what i've learn so far.
+I’ve decided to share my notes with everyone, in an effort to pass on what i’ve learn so far.

-If your background is in object orited programming and you don't know any Objective-C, than this blog post is for you.
+If your background is in object oriented programming and you don't know any Objective-C, than this blog post is for you.

 ##Methods